theirc/airbel/src/_projects/pop-up-learning.md

 #### How it works:

-Pop-Up partners with community leaders to transform existing safe spaces, like homes and community centers, into temporary classrooms.
-We identify, recruit, and empower community members to oversee primary school-aged children, and we provide tablets for children to use Pop-Up Learning to develop key competencies.
+Pop-Up partners with community leaders to transform existing safe spaces, like homes and community centers, into temporary classrooms.&nbsp; We identify, recruit, and empower community members to oversee primary school-aged children, and we provide tablets for children to use Pop-Up Learning to develop key competencies.

 #### First step: